elastic/observability-examples/Elastiflix/README.md

 # add artificial delay to python service, 100ms, delay 50% of requests by 1000ms, and fail 20% of them
 TOGGLE_SERVICE_DELAY=100 TOGGLE_CANARY_DELAY=1000 TOGGLE_CANARY_FAILURE=0.2 docker-compose -f docker-compose-elastic-otel.yml up -d

 # throw error in nodejs service, 50% of the time
 THROW_NOT_A_FUNCTION_ERROR=true docker-compose -f docker-compose-elastic-otel.yml up -d
 ``````

+The `auto` variant uses an instrumentation agent without modification of the application code (or very minimal).

+The `manual` variant uses explicit modification of the application code by calling the OpenTelemetry API.

 ### Scenario / Feature Toggles